-Here are Pros and Cons of living in china from my perspective as in any country you are none native After a One-year break from living in China,
+Here are Pros and Cons of living in china from my perspective as in any country you are a none native.
+After a One-year break from living in China.

 I returned to UK via a short stay in Kyiv, an important family reunion also followed this in USA.
 Then onward to the UK, it was my final destination.
 I came to an agreement with myself to re-calibrate plans and set a new direction with specific life goals!

 This turned out more of a surprise to me, as I had not envisaged a return to China in the foreseeable future.
 So bidding farewell to friends and business acquaintances in Shenzhen and Closing My we-chat group, I boarded a plane and headed to first visit a good friend in Kyiv before travelling to meet the family in the US a little later.

 My long awaited and promised to family was good and reconnected all i hadn’t seen in over 10 years, so this three-month stay on an [ESTA electronically issued Visa] for the USA and finally returning to UK to complete my long-term plans and goals were going as planned?

 Weeks later I began to settle into the calm and sedate lifestyle, talking to new friends visiting some apartments and reconnecting with acquaintances.
 However, in the back of my mind i felt restlessness rising and gave it no real thought, then daily routines kicked in.

 I was seeing a familiar pattern looming, not satisfied or even intrigued, an unusual sense of not belonging appeared and distracting my thoughts, it was clear nothing fresh was there, even the Brexit mess was affecting people in conversations i held, UK was not for me now! now crucial assessment is needed